stograde/stograde/README.md

 - go to your cs251 folder that contains the data/ and students/ folders
 - run `cs251tk`; it'll be the development version.
 - run `deactivate` to leave the venv.

+## Maintainers
+- You need a PyPI account: [pypi.org](https://pypi.org)
+- `python3 setup.py sdist upload` shoudl generate a new release and upload it to PyPI